 Co-op or Classroom Licenses

-If it comes on a CD or you can download it from our website, you can purchase a co-op license by calling our office at (877) 492-8081.
-The price is 2.5 times the retail price and it may then be used for up to 25 students.
+If you intend to present the materials to your students and they don’t need a copy of the product themselves, a co-op/classroom license might work for you.
+In this option only the teacher will have full access to the book, CD, or download.
+You do have permission to make copies to distribute to your students if that will help you in your instructional process.
+You can purchase a co-op license by choosing the co-op/classroom license type from the drop down menu on the product page of our website.
+The price is 2.5 times the retail price and it may be used for up to 25 students.
 For example, A Young Scholar’s Guide to Composers CD retails for $29.95, so the co-op version would be $74.88.
 If you have three or more families in your co-op, this will save you money.
 If you have 25 students in your class, each student is only paying $3.00 instead of the $30.00 they would if they each bought their own copy!

 If your classroom or large co-op has more than 25 students, you’ll need to purchase a second license, which is good for another 25 students.
 (If you have less than 25, you may still use it for that many students.
 Then, if you teach the same class to a different group of kids later, you can apply those unused slots at that time.)